RSDKModding/RSDK-Modding-Wiki/RSDKv3/Functions/Math/Rand/README.md

 ## Parameters
 - `Store`
-The variable to store the result
+Variable from where to store the result
 - `Max`
-The exclusive maximum for the random value to get
+Exclusive maximum for the random value to get

 ## Return Value
 None.